i0Ek3/go_tests/README.md

 - reflect // a little hard
 - sync
 - context // a little hard
-- RNR: A test based on property
+- rnr: A test based on property // a little hard

 ## TODO